A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: Pressure estimates

-In this section we derive some key elliptic estimates.
-In particular, good estimates for the pressure are obtained.

-\begin{assumption} Throughout this section, we suppose that the hypotheses of Lemma~\ref{lemma_auxiliary_long} hold.
-Therefore, we make frequent use of the conclusions of this lemma without mentioning it every time.
-The reader is also reminded of (\ref{eta_dot}), which is often going to be used without mention as well.
-We assume further that $T$ is as in part (viii) of that lemma, and that $(v,q)$ are defined on $[0,T)$. \end{assumption}
+Through the rest of the paper, we suppose that the hypotheses of Lemma~\ref{lemma_auxiliary_long} hold.
+We assume further that $T$ is as in part (viii) of that lemma, and that $(v,q)$ are defined on $[0,T)$.